DownD/LibAInjector/README.md

 # LibAInjector

-This tool set's itself with debug previlege and injects a dll named "MetinWx.dll" into a process currently selected.
+This tool set's itself with debug previlege and injects a dll named "MetinWx.dll" into a process currently selected using LoadLibraryA.